Prop Firm Trading: Complete Guide to Getting Funded (2026)

 Stage 3: Scaling and Multiple Accounts

 Successful prop traders rarely stop at one account.
-The standard approach is to run multiple funded accounts across different firms, diversifying your capital allocation and protecting against any single firm's payout issues.
+The standard strategy is to run multiple funded accounts across different firms, diversifying your capital allocation and protecting against any single firm's payout issues.

-Managing five or more funded accounts manually is a logistical nightmare.
+Managing five or more funded accounts manually is a nightmare.
 Each firm has different rules, different platforms, and different payout schedules.
-One oversight — trading during a restricted news window, exceeding a position size limit — can cost months of work.
+One oversight, trading during a restricted news window, exceeding a position size limit, can cost you months of work.

-TradeZella consolidates everything into a single dashboard.
-Connect all your accounts regardless of platform and see unified analytics across your entire prop trading operation.
-The strategy tagging system lets you track which approaches work best on which accounts, and the notes feature helps you remember firm-specific rules that might otherwise slip through.
+TradeZella consolidates all of this into a single dashboard.
+Connect accounts across platforms and see unified analytics for your entire prop trading operation.
+Strategy tagging reveals which approaches work best on which accounts, and notes on each account help you remember firm-specific rules.

 Major Prop Firms Compared